rachel0427/CSE230_project/README.md

 $ make
 ```

-Our goal is to create a survival game.
-You are stranded on an island.
-Your goal is to survive for 10 days so that you can be rescued.
+Welcome to Lambda Island, a survival game.
+You are stranded, and your goal is to survive for 20 days so that you can be rescued.

 ### Rules of the game:
 The Time System: Each day has 5 time blocks that the player can use to allocate activities.
 The player will be provided with a range of activities (randomly generated from a wide variety of predefined activities) to choose from.
 Some activities may have probabilistic outcomes.

 #### Survival Criteria:
-The results of the player's choices will affect several criterias, including the health bar, the hunger bar, and the thirst bar.
-The values of these bars change in accordance to the activities the player select, time elapses, and the weather.
-If either of the hunger or thirst bar depletes, the player’s health will drop dramatically over each time block.
+The results of the player's choices will affect several criteria, including the health bar, the hunger bar, and the thirst bar.
+The values of these bars change in accordance to the activities the player select, time elapsed, and the weather.
+If either the hunger or thirst bar depletes, the player’s health will drop dramatically over time.
 Once the health value reaches 0, the game ends.

 #### The Weather System:
 On each game day, a type of weather will be randomly generated.
 Depending on the weather, the player's health, hunger, and thirst will decrease at different rates.